0LNetworkCommunity/documentation/docs/validators/genesis.md

 ---
 sidebar_position: 5
 sidebar_label: "Genesis Ceremony"
-description: 'Launch the 0L Network'
+description: 'Launch the OpenLibra'
 ---

 # Genesis Ceremony

-This guide outlines the essential steps for conducting a Genesis Ceremony in the 0L Network.
+This guide outlines the essential steps for conducting a Genesis Ceremony in the OpenLibra.

 ## The Purpose of the Genesis Ceremony